0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	popq	%rsi
 ```

 First of all we push `rsi` to the stack.
-We need save the value of `rsi`, because this register now stores a pointer to the `boot_params` real mode structure (you must remember this structure, we filled it in the start of kernel setup).
+We need preserve the value of `rsi`, because this register now stores a pointer to the `boot_params` which is real mode structure that contains booting related data (you must remember this structure, we filled it in the start of kernel setup).
 In the end of this code we'll restore the pointer to the `boot_params` into `rsi` again.

-The next two `leaq` instructions calculates effective address of the `rip` and `rbx` with `_bss - 8` offset and put it to the `rsi` and `rdi`.
+The next two `leaq` instructions calculates effective addresses of the `rip` and `rbx` with `_bss - 8` offset and put it to the `rsi` and `rdi`.
 Why do we calculate these addresses?
 Actually the compressed kernel image is located between this copying code (from `startup_32` to the current code) and the decompression code.
 You can verify this by looking at the linker script - [arch/x86/boot/compressed/vmlinux.lds.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/vmlinux.lds.S):

 ```
 	. = 0;